 ByThe Associated Press

-Yemen’s civil war erupted in 2014, when the Houthis descended from their northern enclave and took over the capital, forcing the government to flee to the south before its exile in Saudi Arabia.
-A Saudi-led coalition – then backed by the United Sates – entered the war in early 2015 to try to restore the government to power.
+Yemen’s war began in 2014 when the Houthis swept down from their northern stronghold and seized the capital, Sanaa, along with much of the country’s north.
+A Saudi-led coalition intervened in 2015 to try to restore the internationally recognized government to power.